Adobe (NASDAQ:ADBE) – What Are Whales Doing With Adobe

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Adobe options trades today is 177.38 with a total volume of 329.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Adobe's big money trades within a strike price range of $370.0 to $420.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Adobe's whale activity within a strike price range from $357.5 to $450.0 in the last 30 days.

 Adobe Option Volume And Open Interest Over Last 30 Days